Tropical enumeration of curves in blowups of the projective plane: Relative Gromov--Witten invariants of blown up at one point

-We still need to compute $n_{;(0,d)}$.
-Consider $p(x)=n_{(x,0);(x,d)}$.
+\pf Consider $p(x)=n_{(x,0);(x,d)}$.
 For $x\geq 0$, we can compute $p(x)$ by restricting the incoming edge $(x,0)$ in the upper half plane.
-The gluing formula for $p(x)$ uses tropical curves in the form pictured below.
+The gluing formula for $p(x)$ uses tropical curves in the form shown in Figure \ref{tec19}.
 In this diagram, the thick edge indicates some number of edges with upward pointing derivatives adding to $(0,d)$.

 A diagram with $k$ such upward pointing edges contributes some fixed multiple of $x^{k}$ to $p(x)$, so $p(x)$ is a polynomial in $x$ of degree at most $d$.
 The only possibility for a single such edge is when its derivative is $(0,d)$.
 This tropical curve contributes $xdn_{;(0,d)}$ to $p(x)$, therefore the coefficient of the linear term in $p(x)$ is $dn_{;(0,d)}$.
 We already know that $p(x)=0$ for $0\leq x< d$, and $p(d)=1$, therefore